-Adjusted: changed so that it confirms or does the job it is supposed to do correctly.
+Adjusted: changed so that it conforms or does the job it is supposed to do correctly.
 He adjusted the seat belt to fit the child.

-Assertive communication: is when you tell another person how you feel but take into account their feelings and opinions.
+Assertive communication: is when you tell another person how you feel and what you want but you take into account their feelings and opinions.
 You may need to be assertive to get your opinion across.